dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 7. We’ll create the connection with your Snowflake account using your username and password, which means we’ll use the Username & Password Auth Method.
 Enter in the username and password that were created when you started the Snowflake trial account.
 Note that the username is not your email address and is usually your first and last name together in one word.

 8. Leave the rest of the Development Credentials section as is.
-You’ll notice that the schema name has been auto created for you and is dbt_ followed by your first initial and last name.
+You’ll notice that the schema name has been auto created for you and is `dbt_` followed by your first initial and last name.
 This is the schema connected directly to your development environment and is where your models will be built when running dbt within the Cloud IDE.

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_snowflake_development_credentials.png" title="dbt Cloud - Snowflake Development Credentials" />
 </p>

-9. Scroll back to the top of the page and click test to test your connection with Snowflake.
-If it’s successful, you should see a green connection succeeded banner at the top of the page and you can click continue.
-If the connection is unsuccessful, you should see an error message returned to allow you to take action to resolve the issue specified by the error.
+9. Scroll back to the top of the page and click "Test" to check your connection with Snowflake.
+If it’s successful, you should see a green connection succeeded banner at the top of the page and you can continue.
+If the connection is unsuccessful you should see an error message returned, allowing you to take action to resolve the issue specified by the error.
 Keep testing until you’re able to successfully create the connection.

 10. Now it’s time to create your Git repository.
 For this setup we’re going to stick with a dbt Cloud managed repository, but feel free to create your own repo and connect it to your git provider of choice if you’d like to manage it yourself.
-To create the managed repository, make sure that Managed is selected from the list of repos/options and then type in the name that you’d like to give the repo.
-Once complete, click create.
+To create the managed repository, make sure that `Managed` is selected from the list of repos/options and then type in the name that you’d like to give the repo.
+Once complete, click "Create".

 <p align="center">
 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_set_up_a_repository.png" title="dbt Cloud - Set Up a Repository" />
 </p>

   It should take a few seconds to create the repo and once it’s complete you’ll see a Successfully imported repository message and you’ll be able to click Continue.

 11. You can skip the final step of inviting other users to your account and click Skip & Complete to finish the setup.
 You’ll be able to go back and add users at any point within your account.